Hesterry/LSC/README.md

 ### Donate

-LSC's development is currently on hold, so I've removed the Patreon link within the app, and I'm no longer including donation links in my posts to Reddit and the BDO forums.
+I've decided to discontinue the development of LSC, so I've removed the Patreon link within the app, and I'm no longer including donation links in my posts to Reddit and the BDO forums.
 However, if you still wish to donate to show support for my past effort, I've decided to leave these links here in the ReadMe.
 Thank you!

 Patreon: https://www.patreon.com/lifeskillcalculator
 BTC Wallet: 3QZDJ3JaJdtCBYVnTTAfvsYVPRnr8b3Hsh